-When a certified interpreter listed by the AOC FLS Registry is not reasonably available, the court may use a qualified interpreter of the court's own selection.
-While an NES individual may request to use a volunteer interpreter, the court should not use this volunteer to serve as the court's interpreter unless that person can otherwise be qualified by the court and no party expresses a founded objection.
+When a certified interpreter listed on the AOC FLI Registry is not reasonable available, the court may use a qualified interpreter of the court's own selection.
+While an NES individual may request to use a volunteer interpreter, the court shall not use this volunteer to serve as the court's interpreter unless that person can otherwise be qualified by the court and no party expresses a founded objection.
 When appointing an interpreter, the court should consider the following:

-- The interpreter's native language; - How the interpreter learned English or the foreign language; - The interpreter's education and formal study of English and/or foreign language; - The interpreter's mastery of English and the foreign language; - The interpreter's knowledge of idioms, slang, and dialect in both languages; - The interpreter's knowledge of legal or other specialized terminology;

-• Any training or experience the interpreter has in interpreting or translating in other contexts;

-• Whether the interpreter is familiar with the Foreign Language Interpreters' Code of Professional Responsibility; and

-• Whether the interpreter is able to interpret in the simultaneous and/or consecutive modes of interpretation
+- 1. The interpreter's native language; - 2.
+How the interpreter learned English or the foreign language; - 3.
+The interpreter's education and formal study of English and/or foreign language;

+- 4. The interpreter's mastery of English and the foreign language; - 5.
+The interpreter's knowledge of idioms, slang, and dialect in both languages; - 6.
+The interpreter's knowledge of legal or other specialized terminology; - 7.
+Any training or experience the interpreter has in interpreting or translating in other contexts; - 8.
+Whether the interpreter is familiar with the Foreign Language Interpreters' Code of Professional Responsibility; and - 9.
+Whether the interpreter is able to interpret in the simultaneous and/or consecutive modes of interpretation.

-The court shall advise any qualified interpreter not listed by the AOC FLS Registry to immediately register with the AOC.
+The court shall advise any qualified interpreter not listed on the AOC FLI Registry to immediately register with AOC.